orchestrate-solutions/.github/README.md

 ### Evolutionary Approach

-The organization appears to follow an evolutionary approach to development:
+The organization follows an evolutionary approach to development:

 * **Research Projects** serve as an incubator for experimental concepts
 * Promising ideas evolve into specialized repositories focused on specific problems